 You can find more tips about mindful eating here: 7 Simple Steps to Mindful Eating

 Choose an activity that you perform regularly, such as washing dishes.
-Focus all your attention on this activity, and resist the temptation to let your mind wander, or get distracted.
-When it does, then just bring your attention back to washing dishes.
+Focus all your attention on this activity, and resist the temptation to let your mind wander,.
+When it does, just bring your attention back to washing dishes.

 You can choose any activity you like, such as ironing, folding clothes, mowing the lawn, or showering.
 Over time, you will begin doing all these activities with greater mindfulness.

 Bonus: 34 Simple Things For Living in the Present

 When we adjust our relationship with time and find our center, we can take ownership of our commitments and our lives.
 Here’re 34 simple things you can do to live in the moment:

 Gratitude is good medicine and is always time well spent.
 It helps relieve stress and build positive energy, and it gives us great perspective on life.
 Every day, you should take some time out to be grateful for what you have.
 Here’re some ideas for you: 40 Simple Ways To Practice Gratitude